Brave Souls | New Vintage Release is here!

 "What a year it was!
 After a smashing start with our first vintage of Brave Souls (yes, wonderful reviews caused our delicious wines to be sold out in the blink of an eye!), we just finalised the blend for the new vintage and, let me tell you, I couldn't be happier.

-All in all the wines are what I want to see in our Brave Souls: vibrant, accessible, expressive, playful on their own yet serious enough to pair with food and with a personality that lives up to their Barossa heritage.
-The wines will be released in September and I cannot wait for you to try them."
+All in all the wines are what I want to see in our Brave Souls: vibrant, accessible, expressive, playful on their own yet serious enough to pair with food and with a personality that lives up to their Barossa heritage."
 Julia W.

 The Story - Julia Weirich & Winemaking

 Brave Souls is the creation of Julia Weirich, in collaboration with Simon Cowham and Corey Ryan of Sons of Eden.

 German in heritage but gypsy at heart, she has worked all over the world, honing her skills in wineries including Bass Phillip in Australia, Yealands in New Zealand, Le Grappin in Burgundy and Mulderbosch in South Africa.
 Upon her return to Australia, Julia set upon a plan to make wine for herself.
 Having known her for some time, Simon & Corey, the well-known dynamic team behind Sons of Eden, stepped in to help Julia realise this great adventure in the Barossa Valley.